svhawkins/B-Minor-Compiler/README.txt

 decl codegen associates expression value with name (value determined via its own expr codegen), which can then be further referenced in expr codegen for intermediate value tracking. now intermediate value tracking of values works for both literals and names.

-constant expressions in global scope must NOT have their full expression generated, but rather the resulting value. entirely constant expressions (ie not containing only literals) can be optimised to NOT generate the expression(s) to reach their value, just that a register be stored with the end result.